• Skip to primary navigation

 Can broccoli be eaten raw as in a salad?

 It can be eaten raw, however you need to make sure to clean the head thoroughly under cold running water, making sure to remove any dirty spots.
-I like to use organic broccoli whenever possible.
+I like to use organic broccoli whenever possible, especially when making salad.

 Frozen broccoli might not have the same crunch as fresh florets.
 However, if you want to use frozen ones, then cook them in boiling water for a couple of minutes, drain and make sure to pat dry completely.